ml4cryo/ml4cryo.github.io/_includes/about.md

 <!-- About heading is already included -->
-ML4Cryo is a research community initiated by Julia Kaltenborn, Andrew McDonald and Kim Bente.
+ML4Cryo is a research community initiated by Julia Kaltenborn, Andrew McDonald, and Kim Bente.

 ## Review paper